 This is the BEST Potato Salad recipe EVER.
 It comes straight from Mom’s recipe box.
 Tender chunks of potatoes and hard boiled eggs covered in creamy dressing is tried and true and a hit at any gathering!

 In our family, we can’t imagine a family barbecue, picnic, or game day buffet without this rich and creamy homestyle Potato Salad as a side dish.
 Now, I know that everyone says their mom makes the best potato salad, but in this case it’s totally true!
 Once you try this recipe, you’ll never go back to that nasty store bought stuff again.

 The very best potato salad recipe begins and ends with what type of potatoes you use.
 We love waxy potatoes like Yukon Gold or red potatoes, because they hold their shape as they cook and keep their firm texture in the salad while chopping and tossing with the dressing.
 However, if you don’t have any of those kinds on hand, you can use Russets.
-We’ve used them in this recipe many times and they work very well.
+We’ve used them in this recipe many times and they work fine.
 They’re just a bit softer and flakier than red potatoes or Yukon Gold, but taste just as delicious.